 I'm getting excited just thinking about it, because I get to eat the leftovers for dinner.
 I'd better chillax and give you the details.

-First, here are my recommendations to make this recipe go faster.
+My recommendations to make this recipe go faster

 - Start with cooked rice.
 Whenever I need rice, I always make extra and freeze the leftovers...it's a beautiful thing to have on hand for recipes like this, when you just need one cup of cooked rice.